tjtharrison/gpush/README.md

 # Local development

-To develop locally, uninstall any existing version of gpush before executing the pip3 installation in the local directory, use Makefile command to do this
+To develop locally, uninstall any existing version of gpush before executing the pip3 installation in the local directory, use Makefile command to do this:

 ```
 make dev